 And he includes a wonderful explanation of the amazing eunuch passage in Matthew 19:12!

-Along the way you can also garner a lot of fascinating insights into marriage and related matters in Greco-Roman cultures, examining the contrast with Christianity’s ‘monotheistic sibling faiths of Judaism, Islam and Mormonism in affirming both marriage and singleness as something good within the new family of God’ because ‘Jesus Christ has come in human history as God’s offspring and that through him come all the blessings of the new covenant.’
+Along the way you can also garner a lot of fascinating insights into marriage and related matters in Greco-Roman cultures, examining the contrast with Christianity’s ‘monotheistic sibling faiths of Judaism, Islam and Mormonism in affirming both marriage and singleness as something good within the new family of God’.
+He explains that these contrasts arise because ‘Jesus Christ has come in human history as God’s offspring and that through him come all the blessings of the new covenant.’

 Forget this book if you are looking for the usual self-help guide, or practical tips on overcoming loneliness or how to live a fulfilled single life.
 BUT do pick it up if you are interested in a scholarly and in-depth analysis of the issue in Scripture – a book which clearly breaks new ground.